skypilot-org/skypilot/examples/serve_dynamic_spot_k8s/README.md

 * To see detailed service status: sky serve status -a
 * 1 cluster has auto{stop,down} scheduled.
 Refresh statuses with: sky status --refresh
 ```

+## Summary
+In this example, we demonstrated how to deploy a Llama3 inference endpoint on a fixed set of Kubernetes nodes, and autoscale to cloud spot instances across regions when the query rate increases.
+This allows you to serve a baseline query rate with a fixed set of resources, and burst to using spot instances across regions when more replicas are required.

+Using this approach you got:
+1. **💸 ~35% cost savings**: Instead of running 4 on-demand T4 instances on GCP, which would have cost $2.34/hr, you are running 2 on-demand instances and 2 spot instances, which cost $1.54/hr.
+2. **⚙️ High availability**: By bursting to spot instances across regions, you are reducing the risk of correlated failures and ensuring high availability of your service.
+If service failures occur, SkyPilot will transparently recover from them.
+3. **⚖️ Transparent autoscaling**: SkyServe transparently autoscales your service to more replicas when the query rate increases, and scales down when the query rate decreases.
+4. **🌎 Common endpoint**: You get one common endpoint to run all your queries, while SkyServe manages autoscaling underlying infrastructure (K8s + Spot) for you.